How to Write a Business Newsletter: Examples, Format, and Strategy (2024)

 Whether or not your business must meet government accessibility laws, it’s practical to make your content easy to read for everyone.

 For faster load times, use fewer images and keep them fairly small.
-MailChimp, for example, prompts users to size them 800 pixels wide and 600 pixels high.
+To ensure smooth viewing on mobile devices, resize your images to dimensions appropriate for your content.
+MailChimp, for example, prompts users to size graphics 800 pixels wide and 600 pixels high.

 Email Design Best Practices - Email Uplers - writing a newsletter